sqweelygig/supercool-servers/ROADMAP.md

 * A technician must be able to input a baseline thermostat schedule.
 * A technician must be able to input an electricity tariff schedule.
 * A technician must be able to generate an optimised thermostat schedule.
+* A technician must be able to generate a business-oriented report.

 ## Qualitative